sezna/nps/README.md

 npm start b # will run the build script
 ```

-And if you want to speed things up even more, you can install [`npm-quick-run`](http://npm.im/npm-quick-run) and then:
+And if you want to speed things up even more, you can install [`npm-quick-run`][quick-run] and then:

 ```console
 nr s build.prod